LucidAmbiguity/OCRNightmare/README.md

 Version
 This is Still in a Pre Alpha Stage Setting Up the React and Flask enviroments.

-Intended Workflow TDD and Trunk based development also gonna try monorepo
+Intended Workflow TDD and Trunk based development